Nested Sampling Methods: Nested sampling variations

 Considering the tree formulation presented in Section~\ref{subsec:NStree}, we can also interpret Dynamic Nested Sampling as repeatedly running a tree search, and adding child nodes.
-The more general view is that multiple agents could operate on the tree until each of their convergence criteria are met.
-For example, the Dynamic NS agent select nodes just above $L_{10\%}$, adds children to them and continues these new branches until the some criterion is reached ($L>L_{90\%}$).
-In \emph{UltraNest}'s implementation, three agents suggest where to add children: Firstly, the effective sample size criterion is improved by randomly sampling nodes based on their posterior weights \citep{Higson2017}.
+The more general view is that multiple agents could operate on the tree and until each of their convergence criteria are met.
+We term this scheme Reactive Nested Sampling, because an agent analyses the tree and reacts to its state.
+For example, the Dynamic NS agent selects nodes just above $L_{10\%}$, adds children to them and continues these new branches until the some criterion is reached ($L>L_{90\%}$).
+In \emph{UltraNest}'s implementation, three agents analyse the tree and react by adding children: Firstly, the effective sample size criterion is improved by randomly sampling nodes based on their posterior weights \citep{Higson2017}.
 Secondly, the sampling uncertainty is improved by randomly sampling nodes based on the information loss of leaving it out \citep[see][]{Speagle2020}.
 Thirdly, improvements to the Z uncertainty are primarily limited by phases with few live points, as the uncertainty on $\log Z$ is $\sigma=\sqrt{\sum_{i}\frac{1}{N_{i}^{2}}}$ \citep{Higson2017}.
 Therefore, the strategy identifies the minimum $N$ required to reach the targeted $\log Z$ uncertainty, and enforces that throughout the run. \citet{Speagle2020} analysed the uncertainty estimations for different live point addition procedures.

 As far as we can tell, there is no wrong way to insert new children, so agents can aggressively optimize towards their criteria.
 Therefore, computer science concepts such as intelligent agents and game theory (e.g., minimax algorithms) can be considered.
 That said, running NS initially with, to give an extreme example, $N=1$, is not advisable.
 This is in part because multiple modes will not be explored, but also because some LRPS procedures can substantially benefit from having a few live points, so that they can build, for example, a covariance matrix to estimate the current geometry or at least its rough scale.